eblot/homebrew-sdr/README.md

 For now, these formulas are dedicated to support the following SDR devices.

 * RTL-SDR USB dongle
-  * Those cheap dongles are by far the best supported devices
+  * Those ~ €15 cheap dongles are by far the best supported devices.

 * Analog Device PlutoSDR
-  * Those ~ €100 devices have TX capability and a larger frequency bandwidth than RTL-SDR, but are quite less supported, although the Analog Devices keeps releasing update and are quite active
+  * Those ~ €100 devices have TX capability and a larger frequency bandwidth than RTL-SDR, but are quite less supported, although the Analog Devices keeps releasing update and are quite active.

 * LimeSDR
   * These ~ €400 devices have strong TX and RX capability and a very large frequency bandwidth.
-However their support is simply ugly, with buggy software, rely on legacy applications and APIs and very few applications are able to support them properly, *i.e.* nice hardware, but notably difficult, if not impossible, to use on macOS
+However their support is simply ugly, with buggy software, rely on legacy applications and APIs and very few applications are able to support them properly, *i.e.* nice hardware, but notably difficult, if not impossible, to use on macOS.

 ## Software